Grow your own way with these proven tips and tricks for crafting an effective franchise marketing plan.

 Do your plans reflect the overall brand’s mission and messaging?
 Are there enough region or area-specific targeting options?
-You want to be looking at both the forest and the trees for best results.
+You want to be looking at both the forest and the trees for the best results.

-6. Encourage connection through your brand story
+6. Encourage connection through your brand identity

 That’s where your brand story comes in.
 By highlighting things like your company’s mission, core values, and origin story, you can foster more empathy.

-People feel a stronger connection and sense of loyalty to businesses that share their same values.
+People feel a stronger connection and sense of loyalty to businesses that share their values.
 Another way to do this is by highlighting the people behind your brand.

 Pro tip: When it comes to values, studies show that customers are more likely to purchase from brands that give back (and these brands often have higher employee retention rates).
-Don’t be afraid to highlight any philanthropic initiatives your company or its employees participate in — it’s win-win!
+Don’t be afraid to highlight philanthropic initiatives your company or its employees participate in — it’s a win-win!